scds/text-analysis-1/ocr-correction.md

 nav_order: 4
 ---

-# Correcting OCR Errors with OpenRefine
+# Correcting OCR Errors

-Correcting OCR Errors is a significant dimension of the data pre-processing stage when working with scanned documents that have had optical character recognition performed on them.
+Correcting OCR Errors is usually the largest task of the data pre-processing stage when working with scanned documents that have had optical character recognition performed on them.

 Presently, the only way to achieve 100% accuracy with OCR text output is to manually correct each misspelled word.
 If your purposes can allow for some margin of error, however, the trade-offs of time vs accuracy afforded by automated approaches are worthwhile.
 Numerous tools and strategies exist, requiring various levels of programming expertise.

 In the lesson that follows, we use OpenRefine - a spreadsheet-like software - to assist with identifying and correcting errors (i.e. still requires human ingenuity, but warp-powered).

-> *There is no need to worry about overwriting your data in the event that you accidentally introduce new errors while correcting the existing ones (provided that you discover them!): OpenRefine works on a copy of your data rather than directly on the original file.
-And it shows a history of your transformations so you can easily narrow in on the step you want to undo.*
+There is no need to worry about overwriting your data in the event that you accidentally introduce new errors while correcting the existing ones (provided that you discover them!): OpenRefine works on a copy of your data rather than directly on the original file.
+And it shows a history of your transformations so you can easily narrow in on the step you want to undo.

 > ***Errors in Large Text Corpora***

 > *Because many computational analysis methods for texts ultimately involve counting words, a misspelling here or there is not likely to impact your results significantly.
-Or if an error is consistent, it will become evident in the exploratory data analysis phase.
+Or if an error is significant and consistent, it will likely become evident in the exploratory data analysis phase.
 It is important to acknowledge the limitations of not thoroughly correcting errors in the source texts, however.*

-## Now, With Your Own Data...
+## Using OpenRefine to Correct OCR Errors

-The following lesson will be demonstrated with a sample corpus, which you may wish to use initially to become familiar with the workflow tasks.
+The following lesson will be demonstrated with sample corpus A, which you may wish to use initially to become familiar with the workflow tasks.
 Then, reinforce and build upon your learning by replicating the steps you completed in the videos using the sample corpus with your own data.

 Recall that you will probably be working with a subset of your entire corpus to start with, unless your corpus is already relatively small - and a subset that is hopefully representative of the larger whole.
 When working with your own data, you will find that it has idiosyncratic features which require you to design your own workflow or improvise other error correction strategies not discussed in the lesson.
 Computational text analysis is definitely a skill you learn by doing, and working with numerous distinct corpora will help to enrich your understanding of it.

+### Overview of lesson tasks

+Using OpenRefine to correct OCR errors involves:
+* Importing your text file(s)
+* Breaking down the unstructured text into words that we can operate on individually (tokenization)
+* Correcting individual words using a variety of correction strategies
+* "Reconstituting" the words into a text file that can be used for computation analysis or another purpose

 ### STEP 1: Import your texts